Celebrate Mental Health Awareness Month at Work

 This Mental Health Awareness Month, gift your employees a small, eco-friendly gratitude box in which they can drop in a chit every day about one thing at work or in their personal lives that they are grateful for.
 This will help them develop a sense of purpose and contentment in their professional as well as personal lives.

-7. Safe Upward feedback sessions
+7. Safe Upward Feedback Sessions

 Manager engages in a feedback session